SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 Initializers can provide :newTerm:`initialization parameters`, which define the types and names of values that customize the initialization process.
-Initialization parameters are written in the same syntax as function and method parameters.
+Initialization parameters have the same capabilities and syntax as function and method parameters.

-Initializers can use
-constant parameters, variable parameters, and ``inout`` parameters.
-Default values can be provided for initializer parameters, and tuples can be used as parameter types.
-Variadic parameters can also be used.

 The following example defines a structure called ``Celsius``, which stores temperatures expressed in the Celsius scale.